pricing explained · 2026

 Walla pricing, explained

-Walla's base plan, branded booking add-on, and the all-in monthly cost for the polished premium boutique-studio option.
+Walla's three published tiers, its itemised add-ons, and the all-in monthly cost for the polished premium boutique-studio option.
 Updated May 2026.

 the short answer